greywidget/eleventy-base-blog/posts/fifthpost.md

 >*Warmest regards - I've got a lovely piece of cuttlefish for you.*

-At this point it is imperitive that you resist the temptation to stand up and wave.
+At this point it is imperative that you resist the temptation to stand up and wave.

 You might like to distract yourself with one or more of the following activities:
 - Working through all of the major scales in your head, marvelling at the number of sharps in the key of F♯